Fuel cell: History

 The first references to hydrogen fuel cells appeared in 1838.
 In a letter dated October 1838 but published in the December 1838 edition of The London and Edinburgh Philosophical Magazine and Journal of Science, Welsh physicist and barrister Sir William Grove wrote about the development of his first crude fuel cells.
 He used a combination of sheet iron, copper, and porcelain plates, and a solution of sulphate of copper and dilute acid.
 In a letter to the same publication written in December 1838 but published in June 1839, German physicist Christian Friedrich Schönbein discussed the first crude fuel cell that he had invented.
 His letter discussed the current generated from hydrogen and oxygen dissolved in water.
 Grove later sketched his design, in 1842, in the same journal.
 The fuel cell he made used similar materials to today's phosphoric acid fuel cell.

 In 1932, English engineer Francis Thomas Bacon successfully developed a 5 kW stationary fuel cell.
-The alkaline fuel cell (AFC), also known as the Bacon fuel cell after its inventor, is one of the most developed fuel cell technologies, which NASA has used since the mid-1960s.
+NASA used the alkaline fuel cell (AFC), also known as the Bacon fuel cell after its inventor, from the mid-1960s.

 In 1955, W. Thomas Grubb, a chemist working for the General Electric Company (GE), further modified the original fuel cell design by using a sulphonated polystyrene ion-exchange membrane as the electrolyte.
 Three years later another GE chemist, Leonard Niedrach, devised a way of depositing platinum onto the membrane, which served as a catalyst for the necessary hydrogen oxidation and oxygen reduction reactions.
 This became known as the "Grubb-Niedrach fuel cell".
 GE went on to develop this technology with NASA and McDonnell Aircraft, leading to its use during Project Gemini.
 This was the first commercial use of a fuel cell.
 In 1959, a team led by Harry Ihrig built a 15 kW fuel cell tractor for Allis-Chalmers, which was demonstrated across the U.S. at state fairs.
 This system used potassium hydroxide as the electrolyte and compressed hydrogen and oxygen as the reactants.
 Later in 1959, Bacon and his colleagues demonstrated a practical five-kilowatt unit capable of powering a welding machine.
 In the 1960s, Pratt & Whitney licensed Bacon's U.S. patents for use in the U.S. space program to supply electricity and drinking water (hydrogen and oxygen being readily available from the spacecraft tanks).
-In 1991, the first hydrogen fuel cell automobile was developed by Roger E. Billings.

 UTC Power was the first company to manufacture and commercialize a large, stationary fuel cell system for use as a cogeneration power plant in hospitals, universities and large office buildings.

-In recognition of the fuel cell industry and America's role in fuel cell development, the United States Senate recognized 8 October 2015 as National Hydrogen and Fuel Cell Day, passing S. RES 217.
+In recognition of the fuel cell industry and America's role in fuel cell development, the United States Senate recognized October 8, 2015 as National Hydrogen and Fuel Cell Day, passing S. RES 217.
 The date was chosen in recognition of the atomic weight of hydrogen (1.008).